 First things first.
 Clear the cloud in your head at a detox or a detoxification center.
 If you are scared of withdrawal, don’t let it hold you back!
 We have many detoxification center that can help you feel as comfortable as possible during this hard time.
 Remember the drug is not the problem, cocaine addiction is the symptom.
 It is best to choose a drug treatment center to go to following drug detox to help you find the problem.

 When completing a drug treatment program, you should leave there with an after plan!
 Many people go into a halfway house following their rehabilitation.
-Call Revive Detox Center, we offer a full continuum of care from Detoxification, treatment, intensive outpatient treatment (IOP), to halfway housing/ sober living and outpatient treatment.
+Call Revive Wellness and Detox, we offer a full continuum of care from Detoxification, treatment, intensive outpatient treatment (IOP), to halfway housing/ sober living and outpatient treatment.